uc-cdis/compose-services/README.md

 Docker-compose setup for local development of the Gen3 stack.
 Production use should use [cloud-automation](https://github.com/uc-cdis/cloud-automation).

+added creds.json file as well as apis_configs files from cloud-automation created indexd user, pass, and db

 ## Installation

-This setup uses Docker containers for postgres, indexd, gdcapi, user-api, data-portal and nginx as a reverse proxy to each of the services.
+This setup uses Docker containers for postgres, indexd, fence, peregrine, sheepdog, data-portal and nginx.
+Images for the cdis microservices will be pulled from quay.io, while postgres and nginx images will be pulled from Docker Hub.
+Nginx will be used as a reverse proxy to each of the services.

 It enables a test user that can use OAuth2 locally.